Simple Frugal Living Tips

 Stop paying to Eat Out

-My favorite is, Ibotta.
-It’s free to sign up.
-You get money-saving coupons that you can then use for food and grocery shopping.
-Plus, you get cash in your account when you use it.
-You can either withdraw the cash, or do as I do, and use it to purchase gift cards to your favorite restaurants.
+You get money-saving coupons that you can then use for food and grocery shopping, plus, you get cash in your account as a reward.
+You can either withdraw the cash, or use it to purchase gift cards to your favorite restaurants.

 Stop Buying Toys for your kids

-Rather than buy new toys for your young children, why not instead do a toy swap with your friends?
+Rather than buy new toys for your young children, why not do a toy swap with your friends?

 How to do a Toy Swap:

-• Invite over a group of moms of kids the same age as yours.
+- Invite over a group of moms of kids the same age as yours.

-• Pull out a few toys that your kids no longer play with.
+- Pull out a few toys that your kids no longer play with.

-• Ask each guest to bring with them a similar-sized bag of toys.
+- Ask each guest to bring with them a similar-sized bag of toys.

-• Lay everything out on a table or other open surface.
+- Lay everything out on a table or other open surface.

-• Each person then refills their bags with “new” toys.
+- Each person then refills their bags with “new” toys.

-Stop Buying Courses
+Stop Buying educational Courses

 More and more libraries are beginning to offer online courses for free.
 This amazing resource is one that should not be overlooked.
 Ask at your local library and see if this is something they offer.

-Or you can call your local county extension office to see if they have any programs that are free you can participate in.
+Or you can call your county extension office to see if they have any programs that are free you can participate in.

 Stop Buying Fresh Produce